1688168/Codes/README.md

 - diff of freq of two chars in a substring is equivalent to set a=1, b=-1 and all others 0 and sum
 - max subarray sum -> Kadane
+- variation of kadane: requiring two elements (subarray need to contain both a and b)
 - If we need to try all combinations, consider only 1 combination and repeat same thing for all others
 - When finding max something of all subarraies, we might only need to consider the whole array as any subarray won't qualify